Membership Geeks

 One of the main uses of the add-on system is to enable integrations with a variety of different services; and the decision not to include any email marketing platform support into the core plugin package is an unusual but, in my opinion, smart one since it keeps things simple from the off.

-In terms of payment processors, Paid Memberships Pro has built-in support for the usual suspects (and a few unusual ones) – with extensions to add Paypal Express as an secondary checkout option (frustrating that they don't enable this as a standalone option like many other plugins do) and support for check payments and Payflow.
-Interestingly there's also an add-on to use PMPro alongside Woocommerce, which is definitely intriguing and means that if your payment processor of choice isn't supported by PMPRo but is supported by Woocommerce then this could be a workaround.
+In terms of payment processors, Paid Memberships Pro has built-in support for the usual suspects (and a few unusual ones).
+There's also an add-on to use PMPro alongside Woocommerce, which means that if your payment processor of choice isn't supported by PMPRo but is supported by Woocommerce then this could be a workaround.

 Paid Memberships Pro - Payment Processors

 Unfortunately direct integration with popular email marketing platforms is an areas in which PMPro is lacking.
-They seem to have gone backwards in this regards since we last reviewed it – with previous add-ons to connect to services like Constant Contact and Infusionsoft (now “Keap”) seemingly removed.
+Previous add-ons to connect to services like Constant Contact have been removed.
 ActiveCampaign, a highly popular Email CRM in the online membership space, is also lacking a direct integration.

-Some of this can be worked around by using Zapier – for which there is a free add-on – however this then means paying extra for a service just to connect PMPro to email systems that many other plugins support out of the box.
+Some of this can be worked around by using Zapier or WPFusion – for which there are free add-ons – however this then means paying extra for a service just to connect PMPro to email systems that many other plugins support out of the box.

-There is support for services like Aweber, Mailchimp and Convertkit but overall this is an area that seems woefully lacking.
+There is support for services like Aweber, Mailchimp and Kit but overall this is an area that seems woefully lacking.

-It's not just payments and email platforms that PMPro integrates with; amongst the add-ons you'll find options supporting affiliate systems, the aforementioned social login and Woocommerce support, as well as integrations for Slack and Discord, which are gaining ground as alternative community options.
+It's not just payments and email platforms that PMPro integrates with; amongst the add-ons you'll find options supporting affiliate systems, the aforementioned social login and Woocommerce support.

 Cost